-Here are some great Christmas traditions you can try for your family
+Here are some great Christmas traditions you can start for your family

 Christmas traditions bring together generations of family members.